nicolascouvrat/mqtt-simple-router/README.md

 ```
 #### Named parameters

 Named parameters can be used, by preceding them with a semicolon `:`.
-Their value can then be accessed in `topic.params.parameter_name`.
+Their value can then be accessed in `request.params.parameter_name`.
 The module also supports the MQTT jokers, treating '+' as a nameless parameter.

 ```js